-We are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.
-Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+Coton CE Primary School is committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.

 Whilst safeguarding children is everyone's responsibility, the following members of staff lead on safeguarding practice and child protection in school:

-The safety and well being of all children and young people is of paramount importance.
+We believe that the safety and well being of all children and young people is of paramount importance.
 We recognise that parents and carers send their children to school each day with the expectation that the school provides a safe and secure environment in which their children can flourish.
-We therefore have a wide range of measures in place to ensure this is put into practice and is maintained, to identify concerns early and provide help for children, to prevent concerns from escalating.
-Schools and colleges and their staff form part of the wider safeguarding system for children.
-This system is described in statutory guidance https://www.gov.uk/government/publications/working-together-to-safeguard-children--2:
+We work extremely hard to create a warm, caring and safe community and therefore have a wide range of measures in place to ensure this is put into practice and is maintained, to identify concerns early and provide help for children, to prevent concerns from escalating.

 Safeguarding and Child Protection Statement